Home > Citizenship and Residency > Caribbean > Grenada > Caribbean Program Comparison > Grenada vs St Kitts Citizenship by Investment Comparison

 Family inclusion

-Concerning Grenada and St Kitts citizenship by investment for families, both accept spouses and children, but Grenada has an age limit of 30 years old, whereas St Kitts and Nevis only accepts children up to 25.
+Concerning Grenada and St Kitts citizenship by investment for families, both accept spouses and children, with Grenada’s age limit of 30 years old and St Kitts and Nevis’s age limit of 30.
 Both Caribbean programs allow parents and grandparents over 55 to obtain a Caribbean passport by investment.
 Grenada also accepts siblings over 18 (as long as they are unmarried and have no children).

 Citizenship cost